Rhinostone/gina/framework/v0.3.15-alpha.3/core/plugins/lib/security-headers/wrapper/README.md

 # Security Headers Combined Wrapper (#HDR15)

-Opt-in middleware that composes the nine per-header security plugins into a single mount point with one `settings.json` block.
-Closes Phase 2 of the gina Web Security Headers track.
+Opt-in middleware that composes the fourteen per-header security plugins into a single mount point with one `settings.json` block.
+Closes Phase 2 of the gina Web Security Headers track; extended with the Phase 1.5 helmet-parity plugins (HDR8-12) post-Phase-1.5-closure.

 ## Why

 The individual `#HDR` plugins are deliberately single-concern — each emits one response header, reads one settings.json key, has its own README.
 That makes each plugin easy to reason about but verbose to
-adopt: bundles wanting all nine end up with nine `require(...)` calls, nine `app.use(...)` mounts, and nine settings.json blocks.
+adopt: bundles wanting all fourteen end up with fourteen `require(...)` calls, fourteen `app.use(...)` mounts, and fourteen settings.json blocks.

 `gina.plugins.SecurityHeaders({...})` is the one-mount + one-config
-convenience layer over the nine.
+convenience layer over the fourteen.
 Mirrors helmet's `helmet()` shape so bundles migrating from helmet find the API familiar.

 ## Adoption